About building a stronger and safer community

 A number of the runners will be police officers, firefighters and active-duty military, he added.

-“That’s one reason this is being held on July 1,” Cacciottolo added.
-“It’s just before the Fourth of July, and it follows the annual Patriot’s Day Parade (set for Friday, June 30 this year).
+“That’s one reason this is being held when it is,” Cacciottolo added.
+“It’s just before the Fourth of July, and it follows the annual Patriot’s Day Parade (set for Friday, June 28 this year).
 In a way, it’s an opportunity for our community to step outside and thank those men and women who protect us.”

 The race will start and end at Wentworth Park, 57th and Narragansett.
 The course stretches as far west as Nordica Avenue, as far east as Merrimac, and between 56th and 59th Streets.